Athena-E/am-data/README.md

 ## Setup database

-Do `python -m scripts.main --add-db --clean` to create, populate and clean the database.
+Do `python -m scripts.main --add-db --clean --test` to create, populate and clean the database.

 ## Tests